-In 2010, Professor Menning was awarded a competitive, interdisciplinary teaching fellowship.
-The resources associated with this fellowship enabled Professor Menning, along with a team of 15 students, to design a new approach to sexual assault protection.
-The project was grounded in a combination of social science research, martial arts, and best practices of professionals working in the field of sexual assault protection.
-The resulting project, Elemental, 1) focuses on assaults as they are likely to happen to college students, 2) provides program participants with choices in the way they respond to an assault, and 3) offers an organized, holistic curriculum that is grounded in social science research and is inclusive of a variety of participants, including sexual minorities.
-Continued testing and development has yielded a program that is not only demonstrably effective, but engaging and speaks to the realities that students face.
-As such, Elemental represents a synthesis of Professor Menning's life-long interest in martial arts, his career as a scientist, and his interests in gender, sexuality, and social justice.
+In 2011 Professor Holtzman worked alongside her colleague, Professor Menning, and a team of 15 students to design a new approach to sexual assault protection.
+The project was grounded in a combination of social science research, martial arts, and best practices in the field of sexual assault prevention.
+The resulting project, Elemental, 1) combines primary prevention programming with risk reduction training, 2) focuses on assaults as they are likely to happen to students, 3) provides students with choices in the way they respond to an assault, and 4) offers an organized, holistic curriculum that is grounded in social science research and is inclusive of a variety of participants, including men and sexual minorities.
+Nearly a decade of testing and refinement has demonstrated that Elemental is not only effective at reducing assault risk for participants by nearly 66%, but it is engaging and speaks to the realities that students face.

 Contact Mellisa at firstname.lastname@example.org.